m-akma1/WI2002_Project_Lidia/data/README.md

 # `data/`

 This folder contains the raw dataset files used in this project.
+Since the files are large, they are not included in the repository.
+Instead, you can download them from [this link](http://cicresearch.ca/CICDataset/CIC-IDS-2017/Dataset/CIC-IDS-2017/CSVs/).

 ### Files:
 - Dataset 1: `Monday-WorkingHours.pcap_ISCX.csv`: Captures normal web traffic (no attacks).